banteg/baseline-looper/readme.md

 A residual WETH will be sent back to you.
 You can buy more YES with it if you want.

-If you just want to try it out, install [Foundry](https://book.getfoundry.sh/getting-started/installation) and use the `blast:mainnet-fork:foundry` network.
+If you just want to try it out, install [Foundry](https://book.getfoundry.sh/getting-started/installation) and use `blast:mainnet-fork:foundry` network.

 ### UNWIND from ze GRIND